mchalapuk/hyper-text-slider/doc/custom-themes.md

 >
 > Above colors are very simple, production-ready themes should specify slightly
 > different text colors for different text elements.
 It is recommended to use
-> style guides [Material Design][material-design-colors].
+> style guides such as [Material Design][material-design-colors].

 [material-design-colors]: https://material.google.com/style/typography.html#typography-other-typographic-guidelines

 ## Controls

 Default arrow styling uses `<` and `>` signs in `::after` pseudo-element.
-These look good or not depending on the font in use, and will definitely not fit every design.
+These will look good (or not) depending on the font in use, and will definitely not fit in every design.
 Following theme changes arrow styling so that they use svg images.

 ```sass
 .hermes-theme--fancy-arrows {